New Zealand Gazette: Contents

+Availability

+A printed edition was published until October 2014, when it was replaced by an official online version.
+In October 2017, the weekly edition ceased publication, and notices are now published online continuously, between 9am and 5pm on working days.
+The Gazette is freely available to the public.

+For much of its existence, it was printed in weekly editions, occasionally with supplementary editions such as the Customs, Professional and Trade Lists – these are no longer published.

+The current official website contains all notices published since 2000.
+Notices published from October 1993 to 1999 are no longer available on the site.
+Notices published before 2000 are available by contacting the Gazette directly, via the National Library of New Zealand or by visiting certain local libraries.

 History

-The predecessor to the New Zealand Gazette was the New Zealand Advertiser and Bay of Islands Gazette, published in Kororāreka during 1840.
-Whist the Advertiser was a private newspaper, it was used by the colonial government for publishing official notices.
+The predecessor to the New Zealand Gazette was the New Zealand Advertiser and Bay of Islands Gazette, published in Kororāreka (now Russell) during 1840.
+Though the Advertiser was a private newspaper, it was used by the colonial government for publishing official notices.
 When the editor of the Advertiser started to criticise the government for its land policy, the government responded in a way that effectively closed down the Advertiser.
 In the first issue of the New Zealand Gazette, it was claimed that the Advertiser was no longer being used for government notices because the newspaper had declined to publish them.
 This was greeted with disbelief by settlers, who found it hard to accept that the newspaper would turn down the very business that sustained it.
 The government copped much criticism for its actions from the New Zealand Gazette and Wellington Spectator, New Zealand's other newspaper at the time.

 The first issue was published as Gazette Extraordinary on 30 December 1840.
-Then it was the New Zealand Government Gazette from 1841 to 1847.
+It was then the New Zealand Government Gazette from 1841 to 1847.
 Between 1847 and 1853 it was split into the New Zealand Government Gazette, Province of New Ulster for New Ulster (the North Island), published in Auckland, and the New Zealand Government Gazette, Province of New Munster for New Munster (the South Island), published in Wellington.
-In 1853 the two were reunited as the New Zealand Government Gazette and it changed to its present title on 11 August 1857.
+In 1853 the two were reunited as the New Zealand Government Gazette.
+It changed to its present title on 11 August 1857.

-In 2014, the online edition of the Gazette became the official version while a print edition is still available for subscription.
-Printed editions were replaced by continuous online publishing on 26 October 2017.